polterguy/polterguy.github.io/documentation/magic.lambda/index.md

     */
 ```

 In the above semaphore _"foo-bar_" becomes the name of your semaphore.
-If you in any other parts
+If you invoke **[semaphore]** in
-of your Hyperlambda code invokes **[semaphore]** with _"foo-bar"_ as the value, only _one_ of your
+any other parts of your Hyperlambda code, with _"foo-bar"_ as the value, only _one_ of your
 lambda objects will be allowed to execute at the same time.
 This allows you to _"synchronize access"_
 to shared resources, where only _one_ thread should be allowed to access the shared resource at the same
 time.
-Such shared resources might be files for instance, or other things shared between multiuple threads,
+Such shared resources might be for instance files, or other things shared between multiuple threads,
 where it's crucial that only one thread is allowed to access the shared resource at the same time.

 ### [sleep]